Pongopaws/Worldwide-LGBT-Resources/readme.md

 - [ ] android apk
 - [ ] Check Pongo's Resource document to add highlighted green links, or new chapters. example: politics chapter
 - [ ] Adding a spot to email me or submit a form for new ideas for resources somewhere on the home page
-- [ ] ~~Adding a homepage button would be nice, but not crucial~~ make sidebar buttons read like buttons
 - [ ] Save browsing for people in lgbt hostile environments